shwetapan/Data-Structure/Linked List and Type of LL.md

 A linked list uses dynamic allocation of memory.
-It is best suitable for object, whether it needs to deal with unknown number of objects.
+It is best suitable for object, where it needs to deal with unknown number of objects.

 ##### Advantages of Linked List